Plunne/RISC-Plunne/Docs/README.md

 - Requierements shall be ACCEPTED when has been accepted for implementation
 - Requierements shall be WAITING when is ready to be reviewed

-## Tests-Benches Convention
+## Tests Convention
+- Tests Cases shall have a type (U=Unit, I=Integration, V=Validation)
-- Tests-Benches shall have a TB_ID
+- Tests Cases shall have a Tx_ID
-- Tests-Benches IDs shall starts with TB followed by 3 digits (e.g. TB014)
+- Tx_ID shall starts with the `Tx` prefix where x is the test type letter followed by 3 digits (e.g. TI014 for Test Integration 14)
-- Tests-Benches shall be named with the prefix `<module_abbreviation>` followed by the TB_ID (e.g. IMem_TB014)
+- Tests Cases shall be named with the prefix `<module_abbreviation>` followed by the Tx_ID (e.g. IMem_TI014)
-- Tests-Benches shall have a Title and a Procedure
+- Tests Cases shall have a Title and a Procedure
-- Tests-Benches shall be linked to one requierement or more
+- Tests Cases shall be linked to one requierement or more
-- Tests-Benches shall have a creation date and a creator
+- Tests Cases shall have a creation date and a creator
-- Tests-Benches shall have a test date and the tester
+- Tests Cases shall have a test date and the tester
-- Tests-Benches shall have a status (PASSED or FAILED)
+- Tests Cases shall have a status (PASSED or FAILED)
-- Tests-Benches shall be PASSED when the test passed
+- Tests Cases shall be PASSED when the test passed
-- Tests-Benches shall be FAILED when the test failed
+- Tests Cases shall be FAILED when the test failed